skienzmatishun/rippreport/content/p/baldwin-county-un-family-court/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County family court judges teamed up with corrupt lawyers to fleece vulnerable parents out of their life savings.
+Decades of logged victim reports and court dockets highlight how officials manufactured child custody battles for profit.
+  This shameless extortion ring destroyed lives under the cover of judicial immunity.
 ---
 The below article is from 2018, since that date The Ripp Report has fielded at least another 100 to 150 complaints against Baldwin County Family Court and certain attorneys.